 The patient should not have eaten slowly digesting foods such as beans and bran on the day before the test and should have fasted for 14 hours prior to the test, with only water to drink.
 Vigorous exercise, smoking or sleeping should be avoided immediately before, or at any time during the test.

-Home test kits are also available on request.
+Home sampling test kits are available for this test.

 Fructose malabsorption should be considered in subjects with unexplained gastro-intestinal symptoms, especially after consumption of fruit and fruit drinks.
 Fructose malabsorption may also contribute to the symptoms of irritable bowel syndrome.